 My family and I took the seven-day Princess cruise from Vancouver to Alaska.
 That was a week ago and we’ve been traveling through Alaska since.
 With spotty cell service and often no free Internet, this is the first chance I’ve had to post.

-The cruised starts at Vancouver Canada and makes it way up to Whittier Alaska with a few stops along the way.
-Juneau was one of those stops and we had a full day to hang out, enjoy the culture, eating amazing king crab and taking photos.
+The cruise starts in Vancouver, Canada, and makes its way up to Whittier, Alaska, with a few stops along the way.
+Juneau was one of those stops, and we had a full day to hang out, enjoy the culture, eat amazing king crab, and take photos.

 Cruising to Alaska | Juneau | Fujifilm X-T2

-For this excursion I shot with two lenses; the Fujinon 35mm f2 and the 23mm f1.4.
-Both lenses are fantastic with my favorite of the two being the 23mm f1.4.
-The 35mm f2 is part of a new design of lenses that feels a little consumer for my taste, but is still a very nice lens – You can see my review on the 35mm f2 here.
+For this excursion, I shot with two lenses: the Fujinon 35mm f2 and the 23mm f1.4.
+Both lenses are fantastic, and my favorite of the two is the 23mm f1.4.
+The 35mm f2 is part of a new design of lenses that feels a little consumer for my taste but is still a very nice lens – You can see my review on the 35mm f2 here.

 I left my X-Pro 2 home because I didn’t want to deal with dead batteries and the X-T2 with the vertical battery grip can go for a solid two days.
 Plus my bags were already filled with Sony batteries to keep that A7rII running for more than thirty minutes.